apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enumerate all the possible roles a replica of the Component can have.
+<p>Enumerate all possible roles assigned to each replica of the Component, influencing its behavior.</p>
-Each replica can have zero or more roles assigned to it.</p>
+<p>A replica can have zero to multiple roles.
-<p>KubeBlocks operator determines the roles of each replica by invoking the <code>lifecycleActions.roleProbe</code> method.
+KubeBlocks operator determines the roles of each replica by invoking the <code>lifecycleActions.roleProbe</code> method.
-This method returns a list of roles for each replica, and the returned roles must be defined in the <code>roles</code> field.</p>
+This action returns a list of roles for each replica, and the returned roles must be predefined in the <code>roles</code> field.</p>
 <p>The roles assigned to a replica can influence various aspects of the Component&rsquo;s behavior, such as:</p>
 <ul>
-<li>Service selection: The Component&rsquo;s provided services can be selected based on the roles of the replicas.
+<li>Service selection: The Component&rsquo;s exposed Services may target replicas based on their roles using <code>roleSelector</code>.</li>
-For example, a service may only target replicas with a specific role.</li>
 <li>Update order: The roles can determine the order in which replicas are updated during a Component update.
 For instance, replicas with a &ldquo;follower&rdquo; role can be updated first, while the replica with the &ldquo;leader&rdquo;
 role is updated last.
 This helps minimize the number of leader changes during the update process.</li>